jconorgrogan/Informational-Constructivism/README.md

 ### **Argument Summary: Emergence from Viability**

 This framework proposes that fundamental characteristics of structured, sequential reality emerge as necessary consequences for any process satisfying the Viability Condition under the premises above.
-It builds upon a foundational insight (explored in detail in "[The Core Logic for Emergent Time-Like Order](link-to-TimeAndOrder.md)") that a **time-like order is inherent in the atemporal structure of efficiently organized finite information.** The sequential operations detailed below describe a viable finite process tracing a path through such a pre-structured informational landscape, constrained by the Viability Condition.
+It builds upon a foundational insight (explored in detail in `TimeAndOrder.md`) that a **time-like order is inherent in the atemporal structure of efficiently organized finite information.** The sequential operations detailed below describe a viable finite process tracing a path through such a pre-structured informational landscape, constrained by the Viability Condition.

 **Result 1: Finite Projection is Necessary for Bounded Operation.**
 *   A process with Finite Capacity (P2) cannot engage with unbounded complexity (e.g., "Absolute Everything" - Ω, the hypothetical simultaneous realization of all possible distinctions) without limit.
 It *must* operate via an *effective* **Finite State Projection** (FSP) – an operational state space of limited cardinality (e.g., `m ≤ 2^(K_max)` distinguishable states, where `K_max` is the capacity for descriptive complexity from Ledger C).